About City of Nottingham Scouts

 Scout Groups

-Scout Groups are made up of Beaver Colonies (5 to 8 year olds), Cub Packs (8 to 101/2 year olds, and Scouts (101/2 year olds).
+Scout Groups are made up of Squirrel Dreys (4 to 6 year olds), (Beaver Colonies (6 to 8 year olds), Cub Packs (8 to 101/2 year olds, and Scouts (101/2 to 14 year olds).
 Each Scout Group is recognised by its own colours on its neck scarf and is run as an independent charity, has its own trustees and management team.
 Each Scout Group has a manager, known as a Group Scout Leader (GSL) who reports to the District Commissioner.
 The leadership team in the Scout Group report to the Group Scout Leader.

 Every Scout Group is governed by a set of rules and regulations documented in Policy, Organisation and Rules.